nabangi/AMS/README.md

 # AMS
-Academic management using Laravel 5.8.
+Academic management System using Laravel 5.8.

 This is a simple CRUD implementation of an academic management system for tertiary education but can be replicated for lower levels.